devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet 46: Flutter Gallery App [[@flutterdevteamOfficialFlutterExample2019]](https://github.com/flutter/flutter/blob/master/examples/flutter_gallery/lib/gallery/home.dart)_

 This phenomenon is known as "Bracket Hell" in the Flutter community [@krankkaPuttingBuildMethods2018; @cluelessAmAlsoCreating2018; @u/the_aceixFlutterDevFlutterCode2018].
 And to a degree, this is just what Flutter code looks like.
-Snippet 46 is from one of Flutters official example projects.
+Snippet 46 is from one of Flutter's official example projects.
 But we can still try to minimize the problem if we ...

 | ⚠   | Extract any _distinct enough_ Widget into its own class [[@krankkaPuttingBuildMethods2018]](https://iirokrankka.com/2018/06/18/putting-build-methods-on-a-diet/) |
 | --- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------- |